backdrop-contrib/transliteration/README.txt

 1. Copy the transliteration module to your modules directory and enable it on the Modules page (admin/build/modules).

+   During installation or update all filenames containing invalid characters will be automatically converted.

 2. That's it.
-The names of all uploaded files will now automatically be transliterated and cleaned from invalid characters.
+The names of all new uploaded files will now automatically be transliterated and cleaned from invalid characters.